OksanaVe/snpAIMeR/README.md

 ## Output
 For each panel size, when all the combinations have been evaluated, replicate cross-validation data for the last combination is displayed as a histogram.
-* "All_combinations_assignment_rate.csv" has the mean correct assignment rate for each combination tested (average of all cross-validation replicates)
+* "All_combinations_assign_rate.csv" has the mean correct assignment rate for each combination tested (average of all cross-validation replicates)
-* "Combination_assignment_rate_means.csv" has the mean correct assignment rate for each panel size tested (average of all combinations)
+* "Panel_size_assign_rate.csv" has the mean correct assignment rate for each panel size tested (average of all combinations)
-* "Above_threshold_assignment_rate.csv" lists the combinations with a mean correct assignment rate above the user-specified threshold.
+* "Above_threshold_assign_rate.csv" lists the combinations with a mean correct assignment rate above the user-specified threshold.

 "Single_marker_assignment_rate.pdf" is each candidate marker's individual assignment rate.
 This is the same as running min_range=1, max_range=1.
 <br clear="left"/>
 <img src="https://github.com/OksanaVe/SNP_check/assets/131922755/0526f289-f2c7-45ff-95f0-0214b5d4a328" align="left" width="25%" height="25%" />
 <br clear="left"/>

-"Combination_assignment_rate_means.pdf" is a visualization of "Combination_assignment_rate_means.csv"
+"Panel_size_assign_rate.pdf" is a visualization of "Panel_size_assign_rate.csv"
 <br clear="left"/>
 <img align="left" src="https://github.com/OksanaVe/SNP_check/assets/131922755/8d89dade-ca46-42e0-a9fd-703e0f2a38e7" width="25%" height="25%" />
 <br clear="left"/>